 What were the implications of the Schrems II ruling for businesses?

 Privacy Shield covered thousands of companies, including giants such as Facebook and Google.
 That group insurance policy, so to speak, has disappeared.

 Consequently, the Schrems II ruling caused significant legal uncertainty for thousands of European companies.
-The repeal of the agreement meant that there were no legal means for the cross-border transfer of personal data from the EU to the US based on the fact that the Privacy Shield agreement was not compliant with GDPR.
+The repeal of the agreement meant that there were no legal means for the cross-border transfer of personal data from the EU to the US.
 As a result, it became more challenging for companies that relied on data transfers to work with US service providers.

-Though Privacy Shield was no longer a valid legal justification for EU-US data transfers, they haven’t been stopped.
-Large tech companies such as Google still send heaps of data about EU residents to the US.
+Though Privacy Shield was no longer a valid legal justification for EU-US data transfers, large tech companies such as Google still send heaps of data about EU residents to the US.